containers/podman/docs/tutorials/rootless_tutorial.md

 It is also helpful to distinguish between running Podman as a rootless user, and a container which is built to run rootless.
 If the container you're trying to run has a `USER` which is not root, then when mounting volumes you **must** use `--userns=keep-id`.
 This is because the container user would not be able to become `root` and access the mounted volumes.

-Other considerations in regards to volumes:
+Another consideration in regards to volumes:

-- You should always give the full path to the volume you'd like to mount
-- The mount point must exist in the container
+- When providing the path of a directory you'd like to bind-mount, the path needs to be provided as an absolute path or a relative path that starts with `.` (a dot), otherwise the string will be interpreted as the name of a named volume.

 ## More information